rouges78/GameBook-Studio/docs/handover_guide.md

 2. Understand the current project status and pending tasks
 3. Note any unresolved issues or requirements
 4. Begin work based on the "Next Steps" section
-5. Create a new handover document at the end of your session
+5. Always create a new handover document at the end of your session

 ## Best Practices